-The remainder of this paper is as follows: Section 2 describes my method in more detail, and Section 3 evaluates it against several alternatives.
+The remainder of this paper is as follows: Section 2 describes my method in more detail, and Section 3 evaluates its predictive performance, identifies target markets, and solves for optimal prices.
 Section 4 investigates the factors affecting the performance of my method, first empirically and then theoretically.
-Section 5 illustrates how to apply my method to position a new brand, identify target markets, set prices, and discover interpretable mechanisms driving consumer preferences.
+Section 5 illustrates how to apply my method to position a new brand and discover interpretable mechanisms driving consumer preferences.
 Section 6 concludes.